tottiliyt/tottiliyt/README.md

 ### Hi there!

-My name is Alan Li and I'm a sophomore student at Johns Hopkins University majoring in Computer Science and Applied Mathematics & Statistics.
+My name is Alan Li and I'm a junior student at Johns Hopkins University majoring in Computer Science and Applied Mathematics & Statistics.

 You might find my projects interesting if you: